Penn State - Research Administration

 The University values the contributions made by retired/emeritus faculty to the University's research, teaching, and service missions.
 This includes contributions by those serving as investigators on sponsored projects.
 These guidelines clarify certain policy and procedural issues in order to protect the retired faculty member, employees and students working with the retired faculty member, and the University.

-One such issue is that an appropriate agreement must exist between the retired faculty member and the University prior to the faculty member serving as an investigator on a sponsored project.
+One such issue is that an appropriate Retired Faculty Memorandum of Understanding must exist between the retired faculty member and the University prior to the faculty member serving as an investigator on a sponsored project.
 Such an agreement should address the faculty member's scope of responsibilities, the use of University facilities, intellectual property ownership, and legal acceptance of administrative/contractual responsibilities that are attendant to being an investigator on a sponsored project.

 Another issue is the question of compensation for work performed by a retired faculty member under a sponsored project.
 The University is required by law to place certain restrictions on retired faculty receiving compensation.
 It is important that faculty be aware of these restrictions and follow the applicable policies.